infiniteproject/duplicity/README.md

 # duplicity
 Duplicity for Docker

-This is a very basic Docker image with Duplicity and Dropbox & OAuth2 support.
+This is a very basic Docker image with Duplicity and Dropbox & OAuth2 support (from Ubuntu PPA).
 You can simply create your app at dropbox.com/developers, generate auth token, create folder "backups" inside the "app folder" and run image:
 ```
 docker run --rm -h duply -v /files:/source -v duply:/root -e DPBX_ACCESS_TOKEN="" -e PASSPHRASE="" duplicity command